albar965/littlenavmap-manual/src/en/LOGBOOK.rst

    in the table below.
 The content of the table can be copied as CSV to the clipboard.

+Some simulators report a wrong departure and arrival time in rare cases which can result in negative flying time for some flights.

+The logbook statistics ignore these invalid simulator time intervals.

+Correct the simulator departure or arrival time manually if you find such cases.

 .. figure:: ../images/logbook_stats.jpg

           Overview tab of logbook statistics dialog.